fauzantaufik/Customer-Segmentataion---Retail-Online/README.md

 	b.Frequency (How often transactions of Customers)
 	c.MonetaryValue (Total Transaction of Customer)
 	d.Tenure (How long our Customer be our Customer)
-3. Kmeans
+3. KMeans Algorithm
-4. Relative Importance Matriks : to Evaluate The Performance of Our Clustering/Grouping
+4. Relative Importance Matriks : to Evaluate The Performance of Our Clustering/Grouping by KMeans

 Thank You hope you get Interest by the insight or the technique and the code, the code is commented.